-Wei Wuxian did not look at it any more than he had the others—the Qishanwen brand or the line of core surgery, or even the shameful marks left by his once-stretched skin.
+Wei Wuxian did not look at it any more than he had the others—the Qishanwen brand or the line of core surgery, the shameful marks left by his once-stretched skin.

 “He did not hit anything vital, or not much anyway.
 But your body is weak, and you’ve been pushing yourself more than ever lately.
 You caught an infection.”